|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Periodically family caregivers and BADAC staff are interviewed on radio stations.
-Most recently, interviews were held in Spanish on Radio Maria, a Hispanic Catholic Radio Program.
-The format is used to give a clinical overview on Alzheimer's disease, and the physical and psychological consequences upon the caregiver.
+Interviews have been held in Spanish on Radio Maria, a Hispanic Catholic Radio Program.
+The media format is used to give a clinical overview on Alzheimer's disease, and the physical and psychological consequences upon the caregiver.
 Caregivers relate individual experiences, and coping strategies.
-In addition, BADAC publishes a quarterly newsletter to present updated research information on AD, current news events, and feature articles about gift giving and caregivers.
+In addition, BADAC publishes newsletters to present updated research information on AD, current news events, and feature articles about gift giving and caregivers.

 Patients Activities' Group